mnot/I-D/uri-get-off-my-lawn/draft.md

 Security Considerations
 =======================

-This memo does not introduce new protocol artefacts with security considerations.
+This document does not introduce new protocol artefacts with security considerations.

 --- back